pavelivanov376/WebServer/README.md

 # WebServer
-HTTP Web Server from scratch
+HTTP Web Server from scratch using TCP sockets.